 Portraits are the subject of the fifth section that brings to life the actual personalities of the period.
 The portraits of dignitaries produced at the court were intended to ‘breathe new life’ into their deceased subjects, or promise them immortality if they were still living.
 For all the official character of the works shown here, the Mughal portraits are sensitive and convincingly realistic representations that capture the physiognomy of their subjects almost like photographs.

 In addition to the paintings, the exhibition also includes a section showing the painting techniques and materials used to produce such works.
-Also, running concurrently with the exhibition, as a separate show, Another World is on display at the Park-Villa Rieter that includes 60 additional Indian paintings that provide insights into popular painting and into the artistic traditions of Malwa, Rajasthan, and the Pahari regions.
+Also, running concurrently with the exhibition as a separate show, is Another World – on display at the Park-Villa Rieter that includes 60 additional Indian paintings to provide insights into popular painting and into the artistic traditions of Malwa, Rajasthan, and the Pahari regions.